bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 So you need to keep the coins that feed those safe in enterprise environments or in sort of like, small business sort of solutions, right?
 And we have to do this trans nationally, which makes things extremely complicated from a regulatory point of view and an actual operations.
 Right.
-So like you have, say block has a head office in Canada, head office in the U.S, a head office in Germany.
+So like you have, say Block has a head office in Canada, head office in the U.S, a head office in Germany.
 They all have three different sets of laws.
 They all want to put everybody in jail.
 So like, how do you resolve these problems with like the whole compliance shit and not get robbed, right?
 So the trend is like, how do we resolve all these L2 custody of a lot of monies?
 And then you have the clearing of essentially Bitcoin is wires, right?
 Eventually, you're going to have people just clearing between each other, like large amounts of of economical value in a smaller possible transaction, because the blocks will be full.
-And then you have this L3 solutions, right, where they don't necessarily clear to Bitcoin, but they're leveraging Bitcoin either to Lightning or directly to create even further atomization of those economic movements, right?
+And then you have this L3 solutions, where they don't necessarily clear to Bitcoin, but they're leveraging Bitcoin either to Lightning or directly to create even further atomization of those economic movements, right?
 So because Lightning also does not scale to 8 billion people.
 So you're going to keep on creating this atomization on top of atomization, right?
 But at the end of the day, you still have a problem.